 From start to finish, the whole cupping experience took about 10 minutes.

+Wondering what cupping therapy feels like?
 It felt pretty much how you’d expect a suction cup pulling your skin, muscle, and fascia away from your bones would feel: somewhere between not super pleasant and stubbing your toe.

 I would agree; once the initial discomfort I felt went away, it was relaxing.
 It felt similar to someone using 10 vacuum attachments on my back (read: not painful, but definitely odd).

-Also, Dr. Jerry says that the bruising you see leaving those distinctive cupping marks isn’t necessary for a successful treatment, so he tries to keep them to a minimum.
-Vanessa experienced no marks.
+Vanessa didn’t walk away with any cupping marks.
 My skin, however, bruises very easily.
 Add in the fact that I look like a thick layer of sunscreen perpetually covers me, and I knew I’d see marks after my treatment.
 (You can see how red my skin got in the photo above.)

-- Look for someone with complementary energy.
+- Look for someone with good energy.
 Vanessa describes that, during the acupuncture, Dr. Jerry had a really good touch.
 He was gentle and quick, key traits to have when someone is sticking needles in you.
 She also describes that his energy was very calming, which helped her relax during both parts of the session.